Welcome to Eastern Oregon Agricultural Research Center!

 CURRENT EVENTS AND HOT TOPICS:

-Science in the Sagebrush Steppe College Teams participate in a two day range camp.
+Science in the Sagebrush Steppe College Teams participate in a two day range camp in April.
 For details contact Brenda Smith, 541-573-4084 ph.

 See our Science in the Sagebrush Steppe video below

 Range Camp 2016!!
 Make plans to join us June 15-18, 2016.
 High School students participate in a four day range camp.
 For more information, please go to our Range Camps tab located to the right →